SunJiamei/GANExercise/Readme.md

 ### Comparison
 We compare the generated images of different combination of generators and discriminators
+We trained 20000 iterations on MNIST and 200000 iterations on LSUN dataset.
+All the images are resized to 64\*64.
+The batch size is 64.

 | mnist  | gan | wgan|
 | -------|:-------------------------------------------------------------------------------:|-----------------------------------------------------------------------------: |